 - Ability to comfortably lift 30 lbs.

-Internships at SPUR are unpaid, however, interns will enjoy SPUR membership benefits, including free admission to all forums and tours and a one-year subscription to SPUR’s magazine, The Urbanist.
+Internships at SPUR are unpaid, however, interns will enjoy SPUR membership benefits, including free admission to all forums and tours and one year of SPUR’s magazine, The Urbanist.
 As a thought leader in urban planning, design and policy, SPUR has been a valuable stepping-stone for interns to graduate school and careers in real-estate, architecture, design, and consulting.

 To apply, send your cover letter and resume to our Research and Volunteer Coordinator, Jenna White, with the position title in the subject line, to firstname.lastname@example.org.